OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-01.md

 ## Numbers 1:6

-from Simeon, Shelumiel son of Zurishaddai;
+from the tribe of Simeon, Shelumiel, son of Zurishaddai;

 ## Numbers 1:7

-from Judah, Nahshon son of Amminadab;
+from the tribe of Judah, Nahshon, son of Amminadab;

 ## Numbers 1:8

-from Issachar, Nethanel son of Zuar;
+from the tribe of Issachar, Nethanel, son of Zuar;

 ## Numbers 1:9